kashifkhan0771/go-data-ghost/README.md

 # go-data-ghost

-A Go library for commonly used data structures, including linked list, stack, queue, tree, graph, hashmap.
+A Go library for commonly used data structures, including linked list, stack, queue, tree, graph, hashmap, and set.
 This library aims to provide a simple and efficient implementation of these data structures for use in various Go projects.
 ## Installation

 There are several ways to install the go-data-ghost library.